MISS STEPHANIE WEST CONSULTANT OPHTHALMIC SURGEON 02380 914515

 My child is already myopic, is there any treatment?

-Myopia Control are treatments aimed at slowly the rate the myopia progresses.
-Your child would need to have a full examination first and treatment only recommended if appropriate.
+Myopia Control are treatments aimed at slowing the rate the myopia progresses.
+You child would need to have a full examination first and treatment only recommended if appropriate.

 These glasses use Defocus Incorporated Multiple Segments (D.I.M.S.)
 Technology to defocus the peripheral vision whilst correcting the distance vision.
 It is this peripheral defocus which is thought to slow the growth of the eye and reduce myopia progression.